1205lixuan/Saccharomyces-Genome-Annotation-Pipeline/README.md

 	$runpref:
 		a prefix to tag the current run.
 	$fampref:
+		a prefix for the output file of the candidate gene families and for naming all obtained candidate gene families.
+	$fampref2:
 		a prefix for the output file of the gene families and for naming all obtained gene families.

 Outputs:
 	Gene models will be placed in the subdir ./genome_seq.
-	Gene/protein families will be placed in the current dir ($fampref.tab).
+	Gene/protein families will be placed in the current dir ($fampref2.tab).

 Other things:
 	The pipeline employs the MAKER program to annotate the genomes.
 Therefore,